leah2193/home-lab/labs/02-OSPF/README.md

-Using SW1 as a Layer 3 switch also creates multiple routed networks within the topology, providing a more realistic environment for future labs involving OSPF route advertisements, route exchange, and routing protocol behavior.
+Using SW1 as a Layer 3 switch also creates multiple routed networks within the topology, providing a more realistic environment for the OSPF protocol.

 ## Working on Physical Equipment